openebs-archive/openebs-docs/docs/chaostest.md

 Update the following parameters in the above chaos engine template with the details of PVC whose corresponding target container has to be killed.

-- spec.appinfo.appns :- PVC where the application is deployed
+- spec.appinfo.appns :- Namespace where the application is deployed.
-- spec.appinfo.applabel :- Label of application pod
+- spec.appinfo.applabel :- Any one of the label of application pod.
+Run `kubectl get pod <appliction_pod_name> --show-labels` to get the labels.
-- spec.appinfo.appkind :- Type of application; Deployment or StatefulSet.
+- spec.appinfo.appkind :- Type of application such as Deployment or StatefulSet.
 - spec.chaosServiceAccount :- Name of Service Account created in [setup service account](#setup-service-account) section.
 - spec.experiments.spec.components :- Update value for `APP_PVC` with the application PVC name and value for `DEPLOY_TYPE` as the type of application such as Deployment or StatefulSet.

 After updating the above details in chaos engine template, run the following command to run the `openebs-target-container-kill` chaos experiment.